pulumi/docs/content/docs/guides/crossguard/configuration.md

         required: ["message"],
     },
     validateResource: validateTypedResource(aws.s3.Bucket, (_, args, reportViolation) => {
+        // The `?` after the `message` property in the type specified to the `getConfig` function is no
-        // We no longer need to add the ? in getConfig function, since the message field is required. const config = args.getConfig<{ message: string }>();
+        // longer necessary since `message` is required and will always have a value. const config = args.getConfig<{ message: string }>();
         reportViolation("Here is the configurable message: " + config.message);
     }),